 The wild at heart do not belong in a cage.
 Owning your own bird, hedgehog, lizard or monkey might seem striking, it might even add a certain color to your personality; but, it is wrong and unfair to keep an exotic animal in your home.
-No matter how you may try to replicate their environment, their natural instinct is to live in the wild, not amongst four brick walls.
+No matter how you may try to replicate their environment, their instinct is to live in the wild, not amongst four brick walls.
 Some humans readily believe that they can provide all the care necessary to make exotic animals “happy” and feel “at home,” but the fact remains: wild animals belong in the wild.

 Even if the person who gains ownership of an exotic animal has no intention of harming the creature, when you look into how these animals come to be pets, the gross injustice inherent in the exotic pet trade becomes apparent.

 Trappers steal animals from the wild, and when they do so, they do not handle them with care.
 Parrots have their beaks cut and their feet taped up and it is not uncommon for them to be stuffed into plastic tubes so they can be hidden in luggage.
 Baby turtles are taped up and trapped inside their shells.
 A large amount of these animals die during the capture and the journey that continues is just as brutal.
 The ones who do survive aren’t much more fortunate.
 They are ultimately sold, mostly to under-qualified owners, and more often than not, end up abandoned on a roadside or left to die.
-Others are left in the hands of children who play with their new exotic pets too roughly and the animals get injured, or vise versa.
+Others are left in the hands of children who play with their new exotic pets too roughly and the animals get injured, or vice versa.

 The exotic pet trade affects you too.
 Countless diseases emerge from the handling and importation of exotic animals and these diseases threaten human health.